WebAppII-Group10/LAB02/README.md

   - ```loadtest <http://url> -n 1000 -c 4 -T application/json -H accept:application/json -P '{"key" : "value"}'```

 For more information visit the offical loadtes npm page: https://www.npmjs.com/package/loadtest

+# Scalability evaluation
+Based on the data collected by the benchmark apporach discussed before, we have generated a report using the usl4j library in order to evaluate the system behavior in a real web environment.
+The report consderations are stored in the ```/benchmark/USL_report.pdf file```.